sourcejs/Source/docs/data-nav/readme.md

 ## Filtering by tag

 As it's possible to define different tags for specs in `info.json` files (more in [docs](/docs/info-json/)), we can use them to filter custom navigation tree.
+It is also possible to define more than one tag for each spec.
+You can use "," as a delimeter, e.g. `templates,navigation`.
+Delimeter is also configurable (you can change it in `globalNav` options object).

 ```html